pachyderm/pachyderm/doc/cookbook/splitting.md

 SQL statements for setting up the tables.

 The header and footer are stored on the directory containing the rows.
-This way, if you request a `get-file` on the directory, you'll get just the header and footer.
+This way, if you request a `get file` on the directory, you'll get just the header and footer.
 If you request an individual file, you'll see the header plus the row(s) plus the footer.
 If you request all the files with a glob pattern, e.g.
 `/directoryname/*`, you'll receive the header plus all the rows plus the footer,